electrode-io/car-buying/instructions.md

   ![Data Flow][flow]

   Please create a file called `vehicles.js` under `src/server/plugins` with content from [here](./src/server/plugins/vehicles.js).
-This file exposes an API to get the list of vehicles present in the inventory.
+This file exposes the `/vehicles` endpoint which is used to get the list of vehicles present in the inventory.

   Register this plugin in `config/default.js` under `plugins` field: